DVD Review Doctor Who The Reign of Terror

 Packaging:

 After the release of Shada, there were some questions if the range was moving to clear cases.
 I think BBC Home Entertainment/Warner just got a good deal on 3 disc cases that just happened to be clear.
 The Reign of Terror is in a single amary black case.
+The cover was done by Lee Binding with a simple yet striking cover.
+There are a lot of elements to it but it�s not overly complicated.
+Plus not to put that image of Hartnell for this story would be a crime!
+It�s a very well-done cover.

 The Reign of Terror is one of my favorite stories.
 Even though I wasn�t thrilled with the animation; it is just my own opinion.
 Check it out for yourself!
 It�s worth buying for more than just the animation.
 This really is a well put together disc.
 I wish that we would have been able to get the original linking material recorded by Carole Ann Ford that was presented on the VHS tape in 2003.
 There wasn�t room.
 There some discs which I think the material on them is tangible at best but not this story.
 I think this has the right amount of content for this story and as usual I think you get a lot for your money!